dailybruin/training/week2/design.md

 A big part of interaction design I worked on this summer was thinking about web form design.
 A lot of research has gone into how a form is designed, a completed form translates directly into a completed sale for many companies.
 Simple details such as  where labels are placed and how many fields are in a form can drastically affect user conversion.

 ## Accessibility
 A big part of creating a product that’s often ignored (and really shouldn’t be) is accessibility.
-Part of this is [technical](https://developer.mozilla.org/en-US/docs/Web/Accessibility) (_optional_), but part of accessibility is design: see if your product is still usable without color or with a screen reader or without a mouse.
+Part of this is [technical](https://developer.mozilla.org/en-US/docs/Web/Accessibility), but part of accessibility is design: see if your product is still usable without color or with a screen reader or without a mouse.

 Accessibility ties in with interaction design, usability, and UI design.